Getting Started with AOF

 |---|---|---|

-| Agent | Single AI specialist | Simple tasks, one skill |
+| Agent | Single AI specialist | Simple tasks, intelligent analysis |

 | Fleet | Multiple agents in parallel | Reviews, analysis, multi-perspective tasks |